-You might also want to check out our free classes: Writing Personal Essays for Graduate School Applications and Writing Personal Essays for Professional School Applications
+You might also want to check out the Writing Center’s free workshops: Writing Personal Essays for Graduate School Applications and Writing Personal Essays for Professional School Applications.

 Stetlzer, Richard J. How to Write a Winning Personal Statement for Graduate and Professional School.
-Princeton: Peterson’s Guides.
-1989.
+3rd ed., Princeton: Peterson’s Guides.
+1997.